Karl Grossman

-Karl Grossman is an author, TV program host and full professor of journalism at the State University of New York/College at Old Westbury.
-For 30 years, he has hosted the TV interview program Enviro Close-Up with Karl Grossman.
-He is the author of six books.
+Karl Grossman is an author, TV program host and full professor of journalism at the State University of New York at Old Westbury.
+For 34 years, he has hosted the TV interview program Enviro Close-Up with Karl Grossman syndicated by Free Speech TV and broadcast on nearly 200 cable TV systems in 40 states, as well as satellite TV systems including Dish and DirecTV.
+He is the author of seven books.

 Grossman attended Antioch College in Yellow Springs, Ohio, Adelphi-Suffolk College in Sayville, N.Y. and received a bachelor's degree with a social science concentration from Empire State College of the State University of New York.
 He is also the recipient of a master's degree in media studies from The New School for Social Research in New York City.

+In 2024, he received the Horace Mann Award from the Antioch College Alumni Association for his work through the decades doing investigative journalism.